davisjam/davisjam.github.io/_pages/home.md

 ## 2024

+- Two papers accepted to ESEM'24 -- a quantification of qualitative claims about hugging face, and exploratory work on GDPR in open-source software.
+Congrats to (1) Jason, Wenxin, Nick, and George; and (2) Lucas, Huayu, Sahar, Aaron, and Chris!
 - NSF funds research on tools for energy-efficient software.
 Thank you, US taxpayers.
 - Dharun is awarded a 2024-2025 Chateaubriand Fellowship to conduct part of his dissertation research with Dr. Christophe Cerisara of INRIA (France).
 Congrats, Dharun!
 - Rolls Royce renews support for our research in embedded systems security